-George is a skateboarder, illustrator and teacher based in Ipswich.
+George is a skateboarder and illustrator based in Ipswich.

 “I think skateboarding culture directs almost all of what I make as an illustrator.
 Most of my inspiration comes from who I meet and see when I’m out and about, the conversations we have and hear.
 It’s fun to go out on a street mission and bump into and spot some real characters that I can then use for reference for something that I am drawing at the time.
 I also have a lot of creative friends within skateboarding so it’s rad to have a community to bounce ideas with and get inspired by.